MRandl/BlackJack/README.md

 ## Supported Architectures

-Your architecture must be supported by the Rust compiler, and must have access to the `std` crate.
+Your architecture must be supported by the Rust compiler, and must have access to the standard `std` crate.

 ## How to build